TimothyLuke/GSE-Advanced-Macro-Compiler/README.md

 specID = 259,
 author = "Draik",
 helpTxt = "Rogue Assassination Talents: 331232",
+icon = "INV_Sword_2H_AshbringerCorrupt",

 Author and HelpTxt are self explanatory but specID is what spec the macro is written for.
-The list is as below.
+There is a list of specid values at the end.

+The /gs command lists any macros that are present with their help information and adds any that do not exist into your /macros tab.
+This will add with an icon if present in the sequence or will default to your spec's icon if its not present.

+The Icon allows you to specify a texture from the Icons folder to replace the default class icon.

 The theory is that other authors could add in their macros.